jdeschamps/EMU-guide/userguide.md

 The configuration wizard displays four tabs:

-- Properties: mapping of a property to a Micro-Manager device and device property.
+- Properties: mapping of a UI property to a Micro-Manager device property.
 - Parameters: parameters to customize the UI.
 - Plugin Settings: plugin options.
 - Global Settings: EMU options.